myin142/java-learn/aws-developer/README.md

  - Amazon Redshift: Data warehouse to analyze data using SQL or Business Intelligence (BI), **Leader Node** receive SQL queries
  - Amazon Neptune: Fast, reliable graph database built for the cloud
  - Amazon WorkDocs: Secure content collaboration, Simple Active Directory can be used for authentication
+ - Amazon MQ: Managed message broker service for Apache ActiveMQ, to move existing application to cloud quickly and easily